Invadermonky/BareBonesTemplatePack/README.md

 - **[Universal Tweaks](https://www.curseforge.com/minecraft/mc-mods/universal-tweaks)** - A community project to consolidate various bugfixes and tweaks into a single solution for Minecraft 1.12.2.
 - **[VintageFix](https://www.curseforge.com/minecraft/mc-mods/vintagefix)** - An updated an improved version of FoamFix.
 Improves load times and RAM usage for Minecraft 1.12.2.

+---

 ## Optional Mods
 - **[Aqua Acrobatics](https://www.curseforge.com/minecraft/mc-mods/aqua-acrobatics)** - Backports 1.13+ swimming, crouching, and crawling.
 Also backports item floating, which may cause issues with some mods.
 - **[Enchantment Descriptions](https://www.curseforge.com/minecraft/mc-mods/enchantment-descriptions)** - Adds descriptions to enchantments describing their effects.
 Supported by most, but not all, mods that add enchantments.
 - **[Ender's Modpack Tweaks](https://www.curseforge.com/minecraft/mc-mods/ender-modpack-tweaks)** - A collection of modpack tweaks, most notably an updated enemy health bar render.
 Has a soft requirement for [AssetMover](https://www.curseforge.com/minecraft/mc-mods/assetmover) which may increase load times.
 - **[Entity Culling (by tr7zw)](https://www.curseforge.com/minecraft/mc-mods/entityculling)** - Improves performance by hiding entities and tile entities that are not in the player's line of sight.
 May cause some tile entities to flicker.
 Performance increases may vary.
 - **[Inventory Bogo Sort](https://www.curseforge.com/minecraft/mc-mods/inventory-bogosorter)** - An updated and highly configurable inventory sorter.
+Requires [Key Binding Patch](https://www.curseforge.com/minecraft/mc-mods/key-binding-patch) which breaks existing keybind settings.
 - **[JEI Utilities](https://www.curseforge.com/minecraft/mc-mods/jei-utilities)** - Adds a number of useful JEI functions such as view history and recipe bookmarks.
 - **[Particle Culling](https://www.curseforge.com/minecraft/mc-mods/particle-culling)** - Prevents particles outside the player's view from rendering.
 May cause inconsistent particle behavior.
 Performance increases may vary.
 - **[Potion Descriptions (Forge)](https://www.curseforge.com/minecraft/mc-mods/potion-descriptions)** - Adds descriptions to potions describing their effects.
 Not as widely supported as Enchantment Descriptions.